Sainte Chapelle

 Best time at Mon — 10:00

 This day is usually noticeably busy.
-This slot has a higher chance of a comfortable visit: Good morning light, manageable crowds.
-But today's weather is weak for panoramas: rain 🌧️.
+This slot has a higher chance of a comfortable visit: Best balance of bright light and manageable space.
+Weather is currently not ideal: overcast ☁️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded